beatkessler1/Master-Thesis/README.md

 - Retrieval of relevant documents using vector-based search
 - Analytics on structured SAP data
 - Automated data ingestion and preprocessing
-- LLM-based processing and summarization of supply chain documentation
+- LLM-based processing of supply chain documentation

 ---